iHub-PTI/boldo-mobile/README.md

  --dart-define=KEYCLOAK_REALM_ADDRESS=https://sso-test.pti.org.py/auth/realms/iHub
 ```

+## Known issues

+The webRTC java library causes a lot of unnecessary comments.
+To disable them you can add `!org.webrtc` as a filter in your VSCode debug console.

 ## Supported Platforms

 To allow as many people as possible access to health services, this applications aims to run also on old devices.
 Currently we support the following minmal platform versions: